frostly/serializable_enum/README.md

 Provides two macros to facilitate easier serialization / deserialization of enums with variants having no data.
 The default serialization for serde when serializing enums with no data is of the
 form: `{"Variant": []}`.
-While this may work for the majority of cases, in others, you may want the enum to be serialized as `"variant"`.
+While this works for most use cases, you may want the enum to be serialized as `"variant"` instead.
 The two macros in this crate help make this serialization/deserialization easier.

 These macros are designed to be used with [serde](https://github.com/serde-rs/serde) only.